 Immediate Adverse Events

-- Skin reactions: Skin reactions such as a minor rash may occur.
+- Skin reactions: A minor rash may occur.

-- Hypertension and arrhythmia: High blood pressure and irregular heartbeat may occur.
-These side effects occur particularly if you are dehydrated during the therapy or if the infusion is given too quickly.
-A nurse will monitor for any irregularities and stop the infusion immediately as needed.
+- Hypertension and arrhythmia: High blood pressure and an irregular heartbeat may occur.
+You’re at higher risk for these side effects if you are dehydrated during the therapy or if the infusion is given too quickly.
+A healthcare provider will monitor you and stop the infusion immediately if needed.

 Delayed Side Effects

 Delayed IVIG side effects can occur months or years after the IVIG therapy.
-These IVIG side effects after infusion occur in less than 1% of the recipients of IVIG therapy.
-The long-term side effects of IVIG infusion include:
+These IVIG side effects occur in less than 1% of the recipients of IVIG therapy.
+The long-term side effects include:

-- Renal impairment: May be due to the failure of the kidneys to clear out IVIG proteins.
+- Kidney damage: This may be due to the failure of the kidneys to clear out IVIG proteins.

 Ask an IVIG Specialist about Side Effects